pingcap/docs-cn/sql-prepared-plan-cache.md

 - The query contains the `ignore_plan_cache` hint, such as `select /*+ ignore_plan_cache() */ * from t`.
 - The query contains variables other than `?` (including system variables or user-defined variables), such as `select * from t where a>? and b>@x`.
 - The query contains the functions that cannot be cached: `database()`, `current_user`, `current_role`, `user`, `connection_id`, `last_insert_id`, `row_count`, `version`, and `like`.
-- The query contains `?` after `Limit`, such as `Limit ?` and `Limit 10, ?`.
-Such queries are not cached because the specific value of `?` has a great impact on query performance.
+- The query with a variable as the `LIMIT` parameter (`LIMIT ?`) and the variable value is greater than 10000.
 - The query contains `?` after `Order By`, such as `Order By ?`.
 Such queries sort data based on the column specified by `?`.
 If the queries targeting different columns use the same execution plan, the results will be wrong.
 Therefore, such queries are not cached.
 However, if the query is a common one, such as `Order By a+?`, it is cached.
 - The query contains `?` after `Group By`, such as `Group By?`.
 Such queries group data based on the column specified by `?`.
 If the queries targeting different columns use the same execution plan, the results will be wrong.
 Therefore, such queries are not cached.
 However, if the query is a common one, such as `Group By a+?`, it is cached.
 - The query contains `?` in the definition of the `Window Frame` window function, such as `(partition by year order by sale rows ? preceding)`.
 If `?` appears elsewhere in the window function, the query is cached.